NAS Part 3: Advanced Certificate in Foreshore and Underwater Archaeology

 Courses are taught by specialists in their field, who are able to provide expert advice and training, from building a basket boat or making flint tools to understanding more about ship construction to how to manage archaeological projects

-For more information on Part III Courses running this year please visit the course diary page.
+For more information on Part 3 Courses running this year, including course timetables and aims, please visit the calendar pages of our website.

-The Part III syllabus is divided into eight different modules providing a variety of topics and courses to suit all interests.
+The Part 3 syllabus is divided into eight different modules providing a variety of topics and courses to suit all interests.
+The eight modules and some example courses are listed below:

 - Research and Information Technology - Computer Aided Design, GIS Programs, Social History of Ships, Numismatics, Documentary Research and DVD Authoring